wp-plugins/step-by-step/step-by-step/readme.txt

 Q. Does this work inside of the standard WYSIWYG interface?
 A. Yes and No. The step-by-step admin interface called 'Guides' is separate from the standard WYSIWYG interface.
 Once guides containing steps have been created, the shortcode can be place anywhere you wish.

+Q. I did an update and now guide preview doesn’t work, what can I do?
+A. At this time guide previews may 404 for guides created using earlier versions.
+Guides created after a plugin update should preview fine.

 [Visit the complete FAQ at kylembrown.com/step-by-step](http://kylembrown.com/step-by-step?utm_source=wordpress_org&utm_medium=link&utm_campaign=step_by_step) for additional help and troubleshooting tips.

 == Screenshots ==